Murder of Rhys Jones: Tributes and public reaction

-Rhys Jones was a dedicated supporter of Everton Football Club, and had a season ticket along with his father and brother.
+Jones was a dedicated supporter of Everton Football Club, and had a season ticket along with his father and brother.
 Players of the team laid a floral tribute, football boots, and football shirts at the scene of the crime, and players and fans paid tribute to him in a minute-long applause at the home game against Blackburn Rovers on 25 August.

 After a suggestion from Liverpool Echo columnist Tony Barrett, which was supported by many Echo readers, Everton's local rivals Liverpool FC agreed to play the beginning of Z-Cars – the theme that traditionally greets the arrival of the Everton team onto the Goodison Park pitch – prior to playing Liverpool's own theme ahead of their UEFA Champions League game with Toulouse FC on 28 August.
 This was followed by a period of applause; the Liverpool players and staff, Toulouse players, and match day officials wore black armbands during the game.

-Rhys Jones was buried in a private ceremony on 6 September 2007, following a funeral service at Liverpool Cathedral, which was attended by more than 2,500 people.
+Jones was buried in a private ceremony on 6 September 2007, following a funeral service at Liverpool Cathedral, which was attended by more than 2,500 people.
 His family issued a public invitation for well-wishers to attend the service, where mourners were requested to wear bright clothes or football strips.
 During the service, Steve Jones read a poem he had written for his son, and Everton footballer Alan Stubbs read from the Bible.

-The Rhys Jones Memorial Fund raised money to fund a new community centre close to where Rhys Jones died.
+The Rhys Jones Memorial Fund raised money to fund a new community centre close to where Jones died.
 The Rhys Jones Community Centre on Langley Close, Croxteth Park opened on 31 August 2013.

 Starting on 24 April 2017, a four-part ITV drama Little Boy Blue aired based on the murder.
 It was met with positive reviews where viewers described how hard it was to watch.
 However, the drama was criticised by a senior police officer who described her portrayal in it as "simply wrong".
 She said the ITV programme, although based on a real event, is a drama and therefore details had been dramatised and should not be taken as fact.
+Boy "X", a member of Mercer's gang who ultimately testified via video link against the gang, was given the name "Kevin" in the drama, though Boy "X"'s real name was never made public.